mcecode/meme-party/README.md

 ## Thanks

 That's it!
 Thanks for reading.
-Feel free to fork or reach out with an issue or pull request, though I am still learning how those work.
+Feel free to fork or reach out with an issue or a pull request, though I am still learning how those work.